Published: June 19, 2017 • 2 min read

+There’s a detail about Today I Learned some might find unusual: we never added a way to delete posts from the site.
 Check out the source code, and you’ll see that you cannot delete posts through the user interface.
 I’ve even toyed with the idea of preventing deletes at the data layer.
-It's probably possible.

 Preventing deletes was a hack to make Today I Learned feel permanent.
-If the goal of the site was to show the world what we (Hashrocket) are learning, why allow people to edit that journey?
+If the goal of the site was to show the world what we at Hashrocket are learning, why allow people to self-censor that journey?
 The temptation to obsess over your output until it’s a flawless diamond of competence is too great, especially among high-performing programmers.

 There’s too much magic in software.
-I am proud that our site exposes the winding journeys we take.
+I am proud that our site exposes the winding journeys we all take.